pdecrat/ex1/README.md

 The server folder also contains all the logic behind database manipulation.
 Allow an deny rules as well as custom methods and publish should be in there.

 ## Setting up again
-Angular comes bundled with its version of ecmascript so we need to remove it.

 ```
 meteor remove insecure